DragosGhinea/GentixBank-OOP_Project/README.md

 }
 ```

 **Important**: we have to keep in mind using pointers and references when working with polymorphic classes to avoid **object slicing**.
-An object will always be sliced if it's class does not contain a virtual method/destructor.
+An object will always be sliced if its class does not contain a virtual method/destructor.
 Inside constructors and destructors we can not use **late binding** (meaning the virtual methods will use the definition inside their class, not the one set by the virtual instance).

 **Constructors can't use late binding** because they are the first thing to be created, from base to child, so the child's methods are not constructed yet.